 Learn to Weave with Cally Booker

 A historic jute mill converted into a block of 58 art studios by charity WASPS, the Meadow Mill Studios in Dundee now houses around a hundred artists working in an amazing collaborative space.
 One of them is hand-weaver Cally Booker, an incredible artist who creates colourful textiles, drawing on Scotland’s long tradition of weaving with a modern flair.
 She also runs classes, which are great fun and the perfect way to immerse yourself in the local culture.

 Eating is one of the Best Things to do in Dundee!

 Scotland in general has an amazing food scene, and Dundee is no exception.
 Try to find restaurants that serve up food using locally sourced produce, as this area is rich in delicious ingredients.
 Wondering about the must-try food in this cultural city?
 Well, there’s Dundee Cake, of course, and Dundee marmalade; two things the city is famous for and which shouldn’t be missed.

 Whilst in Scotland you must try haggis, too.
 If you’re not sure about it, go for haggis bonbons, which are bite-sized and covered in breadcrumbs, making them easier to face.
 I promise they’re delicious.
 There are also some great Scottish whisky distilleries in the area, including Eden Mill in nearby St Andrews.
+Eden Mill also happens to be one of my favourite Scottish gin distilleries!
 The Cairn O’Mohr Winery on the road to Perth produces locally made fruit wines and ciders!
 Finally, in Dundee be sure to make the most of the incredible coastline with a traditional plate of fish and chips – unmissable!